 Or wear a ring on your wedding finger if needed, just to avoid unwanted attraction

-Use your sixth sense and it would surely guide you to the right path and one of the best India travel safety tip.
+Using your sixth sense and it would surely guide you to the right path and one of the best India travel safety tip.

 Hack While Travelling in Indian Railways

-Indians are very helpful in general, sharing you their homemade food when starved or waking you up when your station arrives or someone just helps you with random stuffs is very normal.
+Indians are very helpful in general.
+Sharing with you their home made food when starved or waking you up when your station arrive or someone just help you with random stuffs is very normal.
 So do expect that.

 But also remember “Helps come to those who ask for it”